wencruz/ModuleManager/Module-Manager-Syntax.md

 For regexp, the first character in the list is used as the separator.
 You can use whatever you like, but : is often a good choice.
 Obviously ensure that this isn't present in the regexp expression.

 Please note that regex are not easy.
 It is assumed that if you want to use this feature you're well versed with how regexps work, including the various variants.
-Please refer to the .net [http://msdn.microsoft.com/en-us/library/az24scfc(v=vs.110).aspx documentaton] and/or copious other documentation available on the Internet.
+Please refer to the .net [documentaton](http://msdn.microsoft.com/en-us/library/az24scfc(v=vs.110).aspx) and/or copious other documentation available on the Internet.

 Anyhow, here's some useful regexps:

-* ":$: Some Extra Stuff:"   $ matches the end of the string, so this is an easy way to add suffixes
+* `:$: Some Extra Stuff:` `$` matches the end of the string, so this is an easy way to add suffixes
-* ":^: Preamble :"  Similar to above. ^ matches the start of a string
+* `:^: Preamble :` Similar to above. `^` matches the start of a string
-* ":^.*$: Preamble $0 Some extra stuff:"   Combining the above. ^.*$ matches the entire input, and $0 will stick it in in the output.
+* `:^.*$: Preamble $0 Some extra stuff:`   Combining the above. `^.*$` matches the entire input, and `$0` will stick it in in the output.

 ### Delete - ! or -

 Delete a node or value.
 The order of everything afterwards will obviously drop back one step.

 For nodes, all options are available to select the node, including indexes, * index, HAS, and wildcards in the name.
 If there are multiple matches and the index is not supplied, this will default to again to all nodes.

 For values, again all options available.
-If no index is specified then all matching values are deleted - ''This differs in behavior to edit''.
+If no index is specified then all matching values are deleted - **This differs in behavior to edit**.
 I will likely change edit to doing this in the future.

 Example: